pierrotm777/SoundModule_Teensy4.0-version/Smoke_System.md

 ## How to use the tank with the pump
 ![](https://github.com/pierrotm777/SoundModule_Teensy4.0-version/blob/main/Smoke&Blower.png)

-## Wiring smoke system ton the module
+## Wiring smoke system to the module
 ![](https://github.com/pierrotm777/SoundModule_Teensy4.0-version/blob/main/Module%26Smoke%26Blower.png)